Upcoming Events:

 Business Plans

-Each team is unique, but they all can benefit from a bit of thoughtful pre-planning.
-One of the best places to start is with a business plan.
-Don't kill yourself over the details, expect your business plan to grow and develop with your team.
+A business plan lays out details about how you will raise funds, how you will spend those funds, how you recruit students/mentors/parents/teachers, how you will gather school & community support, robot build space, travel organization, etc., etc., etc. Don't kill yourself over the details though, expect your business plan to grow and develop with your team.
 It's really a framework to direct your team growth, spot where you're weak, and plan for contingencies.
-1/3 of FRC teams have less than $10,000 in annual support and half have less than $16,000.Checkout the Junior Achievement website for entrepreneurial ideas like their Business Plan Outline.
+1/3 of FRC teams have less than $10,000 in annual support and 50% have less than $16,000 to give you an idea of the minimum funds required to raise and manage.Checkout the Junior Achievement website for entrepreneurial ideas like their Jr. Achievement Business Plan Outline.

 - What's the initial plan for raising your registration funds?
 Bake sales, sponsor appeals, school board, education grants...